raspberrypilearning/cd-beginner-wearables-sushi/en/step_5.md

 + Repeat the last two steps three more times.
 Be sure to pull the thread tight each time.
 This will create a good connection and keep the LED secured tightly to the felt.

-+ You have now learned how to attach wearable components to your project.
++ You have just learned how to attach wearable components.
 Almost there!

 --- collapse ---
 ---
-title: Tips if you're having difficulties sewing
+title: Tips for sewing
 ---

 + Practice makes perfect!
-If you have never sewn before it can be quite tricky in the beginning.
+If you have never sewn before, it can be tricky in the beginning.
 Don't worry, you'll get the hang of it.

 + This video might be helpful if you are new to sewing: [dojo.soy/wear-stitches](http://dojo.soy/wear-stitches){:target="_blank"}